biosails/pheniqs/docs/2.0/illumina.md

 >**Single index Paired end Illumina protocol** Classifying the 2 barcodes using the 4 fastq files produced by bcl2fastq.
 {: .example}

-Before we proceed we validate the configuration with Pheniqs
+Before we proceed we validate the configuration with Pheniqs:

 >```shell
 pheniqs mux --config CBJLFACXX_l01_sample.json --validate